 - Networking events

-Landvoice's call capture marketing system can be an integral part of your lead generation strategy, allowing you to capture the contact information of potential clients and follow up with targeted marketing efforts.
+Landvoice's call capture marketing system can be an integral part of your opportunity generation strategy, allowing you to capture the contact information of potential clients and follow up with targeted marketing efforts.

 Sales and Conversion Strategies

-Outline the methods you'll use to convert leads into clients, such as:
+Outline the methods you'll use to convert opportunities into clients, such as: